Winter delivers its final punch to Northeast in spring with snow showers, cold temperatures for millions

-Beyond this first weekend of astronomical spring, winter's parting shot looms — a split in the polar vortex could plunge temperatures back into the 30s across the region late next week.
+Beyond the arrival of astronomical spring, winter's parting shot looms — a split in the Polar Vortex could plunge temperatures back into the 30s across the region late this week.

 (FOX Weather)

-Behind these storms, highs on Monday in New York City may only reach the mid-40s, as another round of colder air moves in, with even colder air associated with a split in the polar vortex possibly arriving late next week.
+Behind these storms, highs on Monday in New York City reached the mid-40s, as another round of colder air moves in.

 Loading...